SeyedEhsanHosseini/KodeKloudEngineer/System-Administrator-Tasks/MariaDB Troubleshooting/Solution.md

 ```

-## Check the following path o see ownerships, groups and directory names
+## Check the following path to see ownerships, groups and directory names

 ```
 ls -la /var/run/